 A decent second choice: Cayenne p

-If you do not have paprika on hand, you can use simply use cayenne powder.
-By itself, cayenne is not as flavorful as hot paprika, but it does have a higher concentration of capsaicin and more capsaicin gives it more heat.
+If you do not have paprika, you can use cayenne powder alone.
+By itself, cayenne is not as flavorful as hot paprika, but it does have a higher concentration of capsaicin, and more capsaicin gives it more heat.
 If the fieriness of hot paprika is what interests you and not the rest of its flavor profile, you can replace it with a smaller amount of cayenne powder.

 If you want to get something closer to the sweetness of paprika, you can try adding a sweetener like sugar or honey.
-You will have to be very careful when you try to sweeten the dish as you can easily wind up going overboard.
-Similarly, you should approach cayenne pepper with caution because of how hot it can be compared to hot paprika.
+You will have to be very careful when you try to sweeten the dish, as you can easily wind up going overboard.
+Similarly, it would be best if you approached cayenne pepper with caution because of how hot it can be compared to hot paprika.

 In a pinch: Gochugaru

 Gochugaru refers to Korean red pepper flakes.
 These flakes are a bright red like paprika, and unlike other pepper flakes — such as the crushed red pepper flakes used in Italian cooking —